Breazile/MandoPuter/README.md

 * Configurable LCD backlight brightness
 * Disable the onboard LED to save power
 * RAM efficient and easy to understand implementation
+* Deep sleep to save power after 1 hour of no interaction.
+Press any button to wake.

 ## Wish List:

-* Code refactor, for easier configuration and maintenance.
 * Wifi configuration page for changing the splash screen
 * Compatibility with latest circuitpython 9
-* Deep sleep - command the board to sleep for a certain amount of time (or until an external button is pressed)
 * Bluetooth - I'm looking into Bluetooth features once Adafruit has completed development
 * Audio - playback of audio files (WAV)